mydumper/mydumper_docs/myloader_usage_autogenerated.rst

 .. option:: --purge-mode

-  This specify the truncate mode which can be: FAIL, NONE, DROP, TRUNCATE and DELETE.
+  This specifies the truncate mode which can be: FAIL, NONE, DROP, TRUNCATE and DELETE.
 Default if not set: FAIL

 .. option:: --disable-redo-log